The Weird Trade Union governing nearly all super-villains in the United States.

 - Ambiguously Human: Revealed in All This and Gargantua-2 to be a being on the same order as the Investors.
 Exactly what type of higher being (alien, demon, etc.) is still unknown.

-- Antivillain: He only ever helps those he works for, and teaches them in such a way that they grow and earn what they desire.
-It just so happens that those helps are always villains, along with the occasional morally-questionable protagonist.
+- Anti-Villain: He only ever helps those he works for, and teaches them in such a way that they grow and earn what they desire.
+It just so happens that those he helps are always villains, along with the occasional morally-questionable protagonist.

-- Bag of Holding: His Magic Murder Bag, which looks evil, but holds at least an umbrella and whatever he needs to help somebody fix their personal issues (i.e. a bouquet of flowers and the Monarch's journal) rather than any real implements of murder.
+- Bag of Holding: His Magic Murder Bag, which looks evil, but holds at least an umbrella and whatever he needs to help somebody fix their personal issues (i.e. a bouquet and the Monarch's journal) rather than any real implements of murder.
+The exception is the time he used it to silence the complaints of several union leaders causing problems for Rusty's work by reducing them to ash.

 - Bond, James Bond: Introduces himself this way.